PDTenpas/pdtenpas.github.io/_posts/2019-07-04-metadata-issue-3.md

 > Birdsong researchers are among the hottest hires in a wide range of AI fields.

 - **TL;DR:** The tough problems in animal research actually have a lot in common with those facing ML research; big tech has noticed and is poaching talent.

-- I.e. "Hey, this is wrong but he's the President."

 [**Testifying at the Senate about A.I.-Selected Content on the Internet**](https://blog.stephenwolfram.com/2019/06/testifying-at-the-senate-about-a-i-selected-content-on-the-internet/) \| [**Benedict's Newsletter**](https://www.ben-evans.com/newsletter)